litian96/FedProx/data/shakespeare/README.md

 # Shakespeare Dataset

 ## Setup Instructions

+You can download the dataset [here](https://drive.google.com/file/d/1cVpkJA0cIKN4t-n5Fl95sPlAzhGgE_ZJ/view?usp=sharing), unzip it and put the `train` and `test` folder under `data`.

+The above dataset is sampled using the following instructions:

 - Run preprocess.sh with a choice of the following tags:

   - ```-s``` := 'iid' to sample in an i.i.d. manner, or 'niid' to sample in a non-i.i.d. manner; more information on i.i.d. versus non-i.i.d. is included in the 'Notes' section